macloo/python-beginners/README.md

 ## Week 01

 Students read chapters 1 and 2 in Sweigart.
 Some scripts in the **week01** folder are based on Sweigart’s &mdash; naturally, he has more examples than only these.
-See the README in the **week01** folder for more information.
+See the README in the [week01](https://github.com/macloo/python-beginners/tree/master/week01) folder for more information.

 ## Week 02

 Students read chapter 3, “Functions,” in Sweigart.
-See the README in the **week02** folder for more information.
+See the README in the [week02](https://github.com/macloo/python-beginners/tree/master/week02) folder for more information.

 Writing modular code is not only a good practice; it also helps you to write functions you can test reliably and reuse in future work.
 See [modular-code](https://github.com/macloo/python-beginners/tree/master/week02/modular-code) in the **week02** folder for more information.

 ## Week 03

 Students read chapters 4 and 8 in Sweigart.
-See the README in the **week03** folder for more information.
+See the README in the [week03](https://github.com/macloo/python-beginners/tree/master/week01) folder for more information.

-Chapter 4 covers just about everything one needs to know about Python lists.
+Chapter 4 covers just about everything one needs to know about **Python lists**.
 The README highlights some of the methods, etc., we will use most often, including some things Sweigart does not cover.

-Chapter 8 covers reading and writing files with Python.
+Chapter 8 covers **reading and writing files** with Python.
 The information we need most often is on pages 180-183.
 There are a couple of things not covered that I have explained in the README.

 ## Jupyter Cheat Sheet

 Students use Jupyter Notebook to complete several assignments.
-The cheat sheet is helpful after Jupyter Notebook has been installed and they need to launch it, save their work, and close it correctly.
+The [cheat sheet(https://github.com/macloo/python-beginners/tree/master/jupyter_cheat_sheet)] is helpful after Jupyter Notebook has been installed and they need to launch it, save their work, and close it correctly.

 ## Web scraping